verticalsoftware/vertical-spectreconsolelogger/docs/renderer-overview.md

 }
 ```

-Then, register this formatter the log level profiles using the `CategoryName` pseudo-type (pseudo-types are types provided by the provider that are really just strings, but are encapsulated by specific types for registration).
+Then, register this formatter the log level profiles using the `CategoryName` value wrapper (value wrappers are types defined by the provider that are really just strings, but are encapsulated by specific types for formatter registration).

 ```csharp
 options.ConfigureProfiles(profile => profile.AddTypeFormatter<CategoryName>